North Staffordshire Regiment: Interwar years (1918–1939)

 The 1st Battalion was posted to the Curragh, Ireland after the armistice, becoming involved in the Irish War of Independence until 1922, when it moved to Gibraltar.
 In the following year it was moved to Thrace, where it played a peace-keeping role in the conflict between Greek and Turkish forces.
 In 1923 it moved to India and remained in the Far East until 1948.

-The 2nd Battalion was stationed in India in 1919 when Afghan forces crossed the border and occupied some Indian territory, sparking the brief Third Anglo-Afghan War.
-During this conflict, the battalion was involved very early on, firstly in the investing of Peshawar City, where Afghan sympathisers were mooting a holy war and on 11 May 1919 when they were involved in a bayonet charge on the Afghan forces at Bagh, near Landi Kotal.
+The 2nd Battalion was stationed in India in 1919, when Afghan forces crossed the border and occupied some Indian territory, sparking the brief Third Anglo-Afghan War.
+During the conflict, the battalion was involved very early on, firstly in the investing of Peshawar, where Afghan sympathisers were mooting a holy war and on 11 May 1919 when they were involved in a bayonet charge on the Afghan forces at Bagh, near Landi Kotal.
 For their involvement, the regiment received the battle honour "Afghanistan NWF 1919".
 The battalion returned to England via Egypt and the Sudan in 1921, and was quickly redeployed to Ireland.
 On the establishment of the Irish Free State in 1922, it returned to the regimental depot at Lichfield.
 Until 1939, it spent time in "home stations".
 Apart from England, this included service in Gibraltar from 1930 to 1932 and a year in Palestine in 1936–7.

 The 3rd and 4th (Special Reserve) Battalions were placed in suspended animation in 1921, finally being disbanded in 1953.

 The Territorial Force was reconstituted as the Territorial Army in 1920, and the 5th and 6th battalions were reformed, still with the 137th (Staffordshire) Brigade of 46th (North Midland) Division.
 In 1936, the 5th Battalion was converted to an anti-aircraft searchlight unit of the Royal Engineers as 41st (North Staffordshire Regiment) Anti-Aircraft Battalion while remaining 'part of the corps of the North Staffordshire Regiment'.
 It was transferred to the Royal Artillery in August 1940 as the 41st (5th North Staffordshire) Searchlight Regiment TA.
 In the same year the remaining 6th Battalion was transferred to 166th Infantry Brigade, 55th (West Lancashire) Infantry Division after the HQ of the 46th Division became 2nd Anti-Aircraft Division.
 Throughout the spring and summer of 1939, due to the increasing threat posed by Nazi Germany, the size of the Territorial Army was doubled, and the 6th Battalion formed a duplicate 7th Battalion.

 In 1921, the regimental title was altered to The North Staffordshire Regiment (The Prince of Wales's).
 In 1937, the black facings formerly worn by the 64th Foot were restored, replacing the white colour that had been imposed on all non-royal English regiments in 1881.

 The London, Midland and Scottish Railway renamed one of their Royal Scot class locomotives, number 6141 (formerly Caledonian), after the regiment.